 30-40 year olds

-This age group are likely to be well established in their careers, however, it’s also a time of major life changes such as buying their own home and the associated mortgage pressures, starting a family and the expense associated with maternity/paternity leave, childcare provision and so on.
+This age group are likely to be well established in their careers, however, it’s also a time of major life changes such as buying their own home.
+This has associated mortgage pressures, starting a family and the expense associated with maternity/paternity leave, childcare provision and so on.

-This is an especially tricky time for women (yes, the pension gender pay gap is an accepted fact) and whatever a person’s gender, it’s really important to try to catch up with any time taken out of work and therefore their pension contributions.
+This is an especially tricky time for women (yes, the pension gender pay gap is an accepted fact).
+Whatever a person’s gender, it’s really important to try to catch up with any time taken out of work and therefore their pension contributions.

 It may not be what they want to hear when they have too much else going on, but when you tell people their life expectancy and number of years in retirement – the penny eventually drops.